kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 * ASK Wes Bos - TODO: Look at above - did not work
     - after commenting out `next()` we are supposed to be able to see
-    - send() breaks it and that is the point of middleware is that it enables you to step in between requests or before a request and do a little of extra work
+    - `send()` breaks it and that is the point of middleware is that it enables you to step in between requests or before a request and do a little of extra work
-    - I was gets a CORS error
+    - I was getting a CORS error

 ## next()
 * We use `next()` to keep our server moving onto the "next" middleware
     - This is enables us to modify the request
-    - And send the request going so our db and our yoga server will be able to pick it up with no problem
+    - And send the request going so our `db` and our yoga server will be able to pick it up with no problem

 ## How can we pull the `token` out of the `req`?
 `index.js`